Coronavirus casualties rise in Eurasia, Central Asia - Alaturka Online

-CHISINAU, Moldova (AA) – Coronavirus cases and fatalities continued to rise across Eurasian and Central Asian countries on Thursday.
+CHISINAU, Moldova (AA) – Coronavirus infections and fatalities continued to rise across Eurasian and Central Asian countries on Friday.

 – Moldova

-The ministry said 10 more patients lost their lives, bringing the toll to 977, while recoveries increased to 24,433.
+The ministry said four more patients lost their lives, bringing the toll to 981, while recoveries rose to 24,777.

 – Belarus

-COVID-19 cases in Belarus increased by 191 to reach the total of 71,165, while five more fatalities raised the death toll to 662.
+COVID-19 cases in Belarus increased by 181 to reach 71,346 in total, while five more fatalities raised the death toll to 667.

 – Azerbaijan

-At least 1,956 patients are still receiving medical treatment in the country, where health staff have so far conducted over 898,400 tests.
+At least 1,998 patients are still receiving medical treatment in the country, where health staff have so far conducted 904,506 tests.

 – Uzbekistan